Customer reviews don’t just serve as helpful feedback for your brand — they can also be repurposed in all kinds of ways for marketing online.

 3. Use customer reviews in your paid ads

-Google offers the option to use information from the review section of your Google My Business page in paid ads.
+Google offers the option to use information from the review section of your Google Business Profile in paid ads.
 Bonus: You can do it without paying extra.

-To take full advantage of this feature, you need to optimize your Google My Business listing.
-Make sure all the information is filled out properly and all the elements accurately reflect your brand.
+To take full advantage of this feature, you need to optimize your Google Business Profile.
+Make sure all the information is filled out properly and the elements accurately reflect your brand.

 4. Implement reviews in your blog

 After all, if a visitor comes to your website in search of information, seeing a carefully integrated review can drive them down the marketing funnel.

 5. Place reviews next to the CTA

 That’s because we know they’re key to getting users to take the desired next step after clicking an ad.
 One way to reinforce your offer when someone gets to the CTA is to leverage a review.

 By showing someone else’s positive opinion about your products or services, you’re one step closer to getting that visitor to click a button or fill out a contact form.
 (Reviews are also an excellent way to capitalize on the clients’ herd mentality.)

 Pro tip: Republishing reviews on your website is a great way to aggregate testimonials from third-party websites.
 This way, anyone who lands on your site has an opportunity to see what others are saying about you without having to check Google or dedicated review sites.